GufliMC/KingdomCraft/README.md

 KingdomUser user = api.getUserHandler().getUser(Player);
 KingdomUser user = api.getUserHandler().getUser("iGufGuf");
 ```
-> Retrieving a user with the username will also return if the user is not online

 ##### Using the api to retrieve data from an offline user: